Parveenkaur0203/terraform-azure-aks/README.md

 | principal_object_id | The object ID of the AKS cluster's kubelet identity (used for authentication). |
 | uami_id | The principal ID of the user-assigned identity associated with the AKS control plane. |

+### Example Outputs

+Once the module provisions the AKS cluster, it provides several outputs, including:

+- **Kube Config**: Raw Kubernetes configuration for your cluster.
+- **Node Resource Group**: Name of the resource group where worker node resources are managed.
+- **User-Assigned Identity ID**: The principal ID of the assigned identity.

 ## Providers